xcart/xcart-docs/_pages/kb_en/modules/messages/configuring_the_messages_addon.md

    * **New message** (Messages module)
      This message is sent to users involved in communication when a new message for them appears in the conversation.
 For this type of notification to be used, the communication must be initiated from a vendor page on the storefront - without an association with any specific order.

+More info on the management of email notifications can be found